databricks/spark-deep-learning/site/README.md

 	$ ./prepare -s <path_to_spark_home> -t <path_to_tensorframes_home>

 Execute `./jekyll build` from the `docs/` directory to compile the site.
-Compiling the site with Jekyll will create a directory called `_site` containing index.html as well as the rest of the compiled files.
+Compiling the site with Jekyll will create a directory called `site` in the root project directory that contains index.html as well as the rest of the compiled files.

 You can modify the default Jekyll build as follows:

     # Skip generating API docs (which takes a while)
     $ SKIP_API=1 ./jekyll build
     # Serve content locally on port 4000
-    $ ./jekyll serve --watch
+    $ ./jekyll serve $(pwd)../ --watch

 Note that `SPARK_HOME` must be set to your local Spark installation in order to generate the docs.